gquere/gquere.github.io/sstic2020_writeup/step2.md

 Installing Matrix-Synapse
 -------------------------
-We've previously recovered a PostgreSQL dump and a file archive.
+We've previously recovered a PostgreSQL dump and a media archive.

 Looking into the database we can conclude it's a [matrix-synapse](https://github.com/matrix-org/synapse) dump.

-We'll need to install it and import the database.
+We'll need to install matrix and import the database.

 I didn't take notes of the installations process, I simply followed the [installation instructions](https://github.com/matrix-org/synapse/blob/master/INSTALL.md) then configured it to use psql according to [this documentation](https://github.com/matrix-org/synapse/blob/master/docs/postgres.md).